watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-sfc-with-sr-aware-functions.md

 The SRv6 Controllers consists of the following three components:

-* Service Function Controller: this component is responsible for defining the state and SID of network service functions on an SRv6 Service Function Node and managing the service segment.
+* Service Function Controller: provides an SID for a network service and manages this state.
-* SRv6 Policy Manager: this component generates SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
+* SRv6 Policy Manager: provides SR Policies that fulfill SFC/QoS requirements from the headend to the tailend and sends them to the SRv6 SR source node.
-* Classification Rule Controller: this component generates an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.
+* Classification Rule Controller: provides an Encapsulation Policy that corresponds to a specific flow and SR Policy, and sends them to the SRv6 SR source node.

 コントロールプレーンのいいところを述べる